hCaptcha/bounties/README.md

 * Resolve qualifying vulnerabilities within 90 days (1 day for critical, 1-2 weeks for high, 4-8 weeks for medium and 90 days for low issues).
 More complex issues may require longer to fix.
 If you have a question regarding the remediation timeline, please inquire on the relevant report.
 * Notify you within five business days once an issue has been resolved.
 * The value of rewards paid out will vary depending on Severity.
 The severity is calculated according to the [OWASP risk rating model based on Impact and Likelihood](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology):
 * Please allow up to one week from the time the report was approved and validated to receive your bounty payment.

-Reward sizes are guided by the rules below and payable in USD or HCaptcha.
+Reward sizes are guided by the rules below and payable in USD via PayPal.
+If you prefer, you may also elect to have your reward donated to a registered charity of your choice that accepts online donations, subject to approval of the charity.

     - Larger or Critical: $100 - $500
     - Small: up to $100